samps07/Apollo_Medicine_Scraper/README.md

 A CSV file named `scraped_medicines_data.csv` containing data for 70 available medicines.

-## NOTE

-the scraper code makes use of a local authorization code to access website extracted from network tab of website, and may need to be changed as per the user and browser
+⚠️ Note on Authorization
+This scraper uses a temporary local authorization token to access Apollo Pharmacy's internal search API.
+This token is:

+Extracted from the Network tab in browser developer tools while using apollopharmacy.in

+Session-based and may expire or vary across users and browsers

+If the script stops working, replace the authorization header in the code with a fresh one from your browser session.